 His latest manuscript is entitled A Journey to Freedom: The Life of Richard Oakes, 1942-1972 which is under consideration for the Henry Roe Cloud Series on American Indians and Modernity with Yale University Press.
 Once published, this will be the first biography of Akwesasne Mohawk activist Richard Oakes, who played a major role in the famed 1969 Alcatraz Takeover by the organization Indians of All Tribes.
 For his first manuscript, Blansett has collected research material from over twenty University and Tribal libraries from New York to California as well as numerous oral interviews with key Tribal leaders.
 His research has received wide publication appearing in several edited volumes, academic journals, and online with BlogWest and Indian Country Today.

-Jason A. Heppler is the Digital Engagement Librarian and Assistant Professor of History at the University of Nebraska at Omaha.
+Jason A. Heppler is the Senior Developer-Scholar at the Roy Rosenzweig Center for History and New Media and a member of the Department of History and Art History at George Mason University.
 He earned his B.A. in History from South Dakota State University, and M.A. and Ph.D. in History from the University of Nebraska-Lincoln.
 Before joining UNO in January 2017, he worked as a digital historian at Stanford University for four years.
 While at Stanford, he collaborated with faculty and students on various projects involving archival digitization and metadata collection, data visualization, spatial history, and software development.
-At UNO, he helps lead initiatives in public history and digital engagement.

-A historian of the North American West with a particular interest in suburbanization, politics and political culture, environmental history, and urban history, he is completing his first book on environmental politics in Silicon Valley after World War II.
+A historian of the North American West with a particular interest in suburbanization, politics and political culture, environmental history, and urban history, he is completing his first book The Nature of the Valley: Silicon Valley and the Transformation of American Environmental Politics under contract with the University of Oklahoma Press.
 His work explores the postwar growth of the region and the ways that urban growth not only led to ecological disaster but introduced social inequality.
 While Silicon Valley's high-tech companies were imagined as a clean and green alternative to the Rust Belt, the growth, manufacturing, and economic activity introduced challenges to the region's wildlife and its residents.

 American Indian Digital History Project